brandur/sorg/content/articles/service-limits.md

----
++++
-hook: Why and how to put limits and rate limits on your web services.
+hook = "Why and how to put limits and rate limits on your web services.
+Introducing redis-cell." location = "San Francisco" published_at = 2016-11-08T17:35:34Z title = "Service Limits"
-  Introducing redis-cell.
-location: San Francisco
-published_at: 2016-11-08T17:35:34Z
-title: Service Limits
----
++++

 While I was working at Heroku, we stored a JSON blob in the database for each release of an app, the values of which were used to inject configuration